rebcabin/tangledown/README.md

 - DONE: use pathlib to compare tangle file names
-- somehow get the Tangledown Kernel to tangle everything automatically when it's restarted
+- DONE: somehow get the Tangledown Kernel to tangle everything automatically when it's restarted
 - modern Pythonic Type Annotation (PEP 484)
 - more examples
 - error handling (big job)
-- Support multiple instances of the Tangledown Kernel.
+- DONE: Support multiple instances of the Tangledown Kernel.
 Because it reads files with fixed names in the home directory, it has no way of processing multiple Tangledown notebooks.
-    - investigate [Papermill](https://papermill.readthedocs.io/en/latest/) as a solution
+    - DONE: investigate [Papermill](https://papermill.readthedocs.io/en/latest/) as a solution
-- find out whether pickle is a better alternative to json for dumping dictionaries for the kernel
+- DONE: find out whether pickle is a better alternative to json for dumping dictionaries for the kernel
 - DONE: Jupytext kernel for `tangledown` so we can run `noweb` and `block` tags that have `block` tags in them.

 # APPENDIX: Developer Notes

-If you change the code in this README.md and you want to test it by running the cell in Section [Tangle It, Already!](#tangle-already), you usually must restart the Jupyter kernel because Jupytext caches code.
+If you change the code in this README.md and you want to test it by running the cell in Section [Tangle It, Already!](#tangle-already), you usually must restart whatever Jupyter kernel you're running because Jupytext caches code.
 If things continue to not make sense, try restarting the notebook server.
 It rarely but occasionally produces incorrect answers for more obscure reasons.

 # APPENDIX: Tangledown Kernel<a id="section-tangledown-kernel"></a>